 Note: Prices are a guide only and may change on a daily basis.

-Kids up to 2 years old can stay for free, baby cot is available upon request for room Loch Riddon and Loch Fyne.
+Kids up to 6 years old can stay for free when sharing existing bedding.
+Baby cot is available upon request for room Loch Riddon and Loch Fyne.